VickyIos/flutterScanditSample/README.md

 Steps:

-1.Build a new AAR file by `flutter build aar`
+1.Build a new AAR file by `flutter build aar` from this Flutter Module Project

 2.Copy the maven URL from the terminal after the generation of aar file